iPhone Won't Turn on? Try These Solutions!

 3) On iPhone 8 or newer models,

-3. Restore your iPhone to Factory Settings
+Solution 4: Restore the iPhone to Factory Settings

-Step 1 Launch iTunes and connect your device to the computer with a USB cable.
-Click the iPhone icon in iTunes interface.
+Step 1.
+Launch iTunes and connect your device to the computer with a USB cable.

-Step 4 Click Restore button if you get ready to restore your iPhone and then wait for a while until it restarts.
+Step 4.
+Click Restore button if you get ready to restore your iPhone and then wait for a while until it restarts.

-Step 5 Now your iPhone will appear as a totally new one as the first time you saw it.
+Step 5.
+Now your iPhone will appear as a totally new one as the first time you saw it.
 You can restore it from the backup to get your data back.

 In some cases, such as after jailbreaking it or when you try to install an iOS update that doesn't have enough battery life, your iPhone may not boot up, if you are having these issues, try putting your device in DFU mode according to the following instructions.